The White Cross

 Depending on whether your white edge piece ends up with the white panel on the yellow face or not there are two ways to slot it into place.

 This one is the easiest.
-Simply line it up directly above where you want to slot it in then rotate the corresponding side face 180 degrees and you're done.
+Simply line it up directly below where you want to slot it in then rotate the corresponding side face 180 degrees and you're done.

 This one is a little more difficult, but barely.
 Instead of one 180 degree rotation we instead do three 90 degree rotations.
 We are going to slot the piece in rotating it through two of the side faces in order to twist it around so that the white panel is oriented the right way.